jlooper/msft-learn-apis/module-design-template.md

 2. Learn about the ways to connect to a RESTful API
 3. Build a basic API locally
 4. Authentication strategies
-5. Query your first API to search for objects at the Victoria and Albert
+5. Query your first API to search for objects at Metropolitan Museum
 6. Work with tokens and query parameters to find an unusual design object at the Cooper Hewitt Museum
 7. Handle responses, including errors by understanding HTTP codes
 8. Using libraries to help with your queries (axios)